PaNOSC-ViNYL/ase/doc/ase/calculators/vasp.rst

 .. _Vasp FileIO: vasp_fileio.html

 .. note::
-   A new VASP_ calculator is currently in BETA testing, see `Vasp FileIO`_, which implements the calculator using the :class:`~ase.calculators.calculator.FileIOCalculator`.
+   A new VASP_ calculator is currently in BETA testing, see :mod:`~ase.calculators.vasp.vasp_fileio`, which implements the calculator using the :class:`~ase.calculators.calculator.FileIOCalculator`.

 Environment variables
 =====================